 A 1970 Boss 429 Mustang is worth over $200,000 today while a base 1970 Mustang is worth a piddling $10,000.
 We’re not trying to make a quick buck; if anything, a 2008 GS 460 still has a long ride down the depreciation curve before an upswing.
 But, if we still have the car 30 years from now, it will be a rare example of the best of the breed.

 GS 460s were already hard to find.
 There never seemed to be more than a dozen for sale in the entire country at any given time.
 That’s because the third-gen GS was offered in three trims: the most popular base V6, a hybrid, and V8.
-Bizarrely, even though the V8 was supposed to be the performance flagship of the bunch, the pre-facelift GS 430 actually made less power than the hybrid GS 450h.
+Bizarrely, even though the V8 was supposed to be the performance flagship of the bunch, among the pre-facelift GSes, the V8 GS 430 actually made less power than the hybrid GS 450h.

 There was absolutely no reason to buy the V8 until Lexus increased the displacement to 4.6 liters and horsepower to 342 (up from the GS 430’s 290 hp) during the 2008 facelift.
 Even then, it was still extremely rare.
 A post on ClubLexus revealed that Toyota sold only 1,616 GS 460s in the US in 2008.
 After that, the V8 models essentially became special-order only, with just 56 sold in 2009 and 43 sold in 2010.

 If that didn’t make things hard enough, we would add one final complication — the color.
 Lexus offered two white-ish colors on the GS.
-Starfire Pearl is the standard luxury white, nearly indistinguishable from the lineup at the Hertz executive row.
+Starfire Pearl is the standard luxury white, nearly indistinguishable in the lineup at the Hertz executive row.

 Opaline Pearl, on the other hand, is probably the rarest in the GS palette and a dazzling three-stage paint that changes color.
 It starts with a light dove gray base, so pale it’s almost white.
 On top of that is a faint layer of bluish-purple pearl, then the clearcoat.
 Photos don’t do it justice because you have to move around to see the hints of color emerge and vanish as sunlight hits, like the inside of an oyster shell.